 Step 1: Token-Aware Token Bucket Rate Limiter

-Most rate limiters count requests per minute [1].
+Most rate limiters count requests per minute OpenAI Rate Limits Documentation.
 That’s insufficient for agents because one request might consume 200 tokens (a simple classification) and another 32,000 (a full conversation replay).
-A token-aware rate limiter tracks both request count and token consumption [2].
+A token-aware rate limiter tracks both request count and token consumption Token Counting with tiktoken.

 import asyncio